 } ?>

-(Yicai) March 19 -- Seventy-two percent of chief executive officers from Chinese mainland companies surveyed by UK accounting firm PricewaterhouseCoopers said they are optimistic about their business growth prospects in the next three years.
+(Yicai) March 19 -- Seventy-two percent of chief executive officers at Chinese mainland companies surveyed by UK accountants PricewaterhouseCoopers said they are optimistic about their business growth prospects over the next three years.

 “This confidence stems from multiple factors: the fundamental long-term resilience of both the Chinese and global economies, the effective incentives of China's macroeconomic policies, and the advancement of Chinese enterprises' global layout," said Josene Zhou, PwC China public affairs leader.

-Zhou expects the Chinese market to remain attractive as innovative-driven deployment and technological breakthroughs continue to empower industries and the package of incremental policies deployed last September continues to be implemented and takes effect, addressing short-term challenges while considering long-term planning.
+Zhou expects the Chinese market to remain attractive, driven by innovation, technological breakthroughs, and the ongoing implementation of policies introduced last September, which aim to tackle short-term challenges while supporting long-term growth and strategic planning.

-In terms of investment for the next 12 months, the United States remained the top offshore destination for 46 percent of Chinese mainland CEOs, followed by Hong Kong, the United Kingdom, Singapore, Australia, and Germany.
-For global CEOs, the top four overseas investment destinations were the US, the UK, Germany, and the Chinese mainland.
+In terms of investment over the next 12 months, the United States remains the top offshore destination for 46 percent of Chinese mainland CEOs, followed by Hong Kong, the United Kingdom, Singapore, Australia, and Germany, per the report.
+For global CEOs, the top four were the US, the UK, Germany, and the Chinese mainland.

 “Over the past two years, driven by new quality productive forces, China has demonstrated a commercial evolution path distinct from those of the traditional industrialized nations, marked by improvements in production factors, transformations in business models, and the intelligent reshaping of industrial chains,” PwC China Markets Leader Geoffrey Wang said.